IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/portfolio-optimization/dynamic-locked.md

 11. Allocation function should change arrays in the group context and return nothing (None)
 12. Sort the current call sequence by order value to execute sell orders before buy orders (to release funds early) using [sort_call_seq_nb](/api/portfolio/nb/from_order_func/#vectorbtpro.portfolio.nb.from_order_func.sort_call_seq_nb)
+13. By default, vectorbt thinks that the passed arrays can broadcast against the target shape, and thus it selects each element flexibly.
+Disable it when passing one-dimensional arrays per group.
-13. For each asset in the current group (sorted by order value), vectorbt will call this order function
+14. For each asset in the current group (sorted by order value), vectorbt will call this order function
-14. Again, the arguments returned by `pre_segment_func_nb` are passed right after the context
+15. Again, the arguments returned by `pre_segment_func_nb` are passed right after the context
-15. Index of the current column within the current group
+16. Index of the current column within the current group

 Let's create an allocation function for an equally-weighted portfolio: